nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### MessageUsers

-Sends a broadcast private message to the given list of users.
+Sends a broadcast private message to the given list of online users.

 ### Data Order